 - Key considerations for contactless payment implementations, such as how to migrate from contactless magnetic stripe card acceptance to contactless EMV chip card acceptance, what types of transactions to accept, how contactless payment adoption is affected by mobile NFC device availability, and other usability factors

 About the White Paper

-The Smart Card Alliance Mobile and NFC Council was formed to raise awareness and accelerate the adoption of payments, loyalty, marketing, promotion/coupons/offers, peer-to-peer, identity, and access control applications using NFC.
-The Council focuses on activities that will help to accelerate the practical application of the technology, providing a bridge between technology development/specification and the applications that can deliver business benefits to industry stakeholders.
+The Smart Card Alliance Mobile Council was formed to raise awareness and accelerate the adoption of secure payments, loyalty, marketing, promotion/coupons/offers, peer-to-peer, identity, and access control applications using mobile and tethered wearable devices The Council focuses on activities that will help to educate the industry on implementation and security considerations and will act as a bridge between technology development/specification and the applications that can deliver business benefits to industry stakeholders.

-The Council takes a broad industry view and brings together industry stakeholders in the different vertical markets that can benefit from mobile and NFC applications.
-The Council collaborates on: educating the market on the technology and the value of mobile and NFC applications; developing best practices for implementation; and working on identifying and overcoming issues inhibiting the industry.
+The Council takes a broad industry view and brings together industry stakeholders in the different vertical markets that can benefit from secure mobile applications.
+The Council collaborates on:

 About the Smart Card Alliance Payments Council